Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

  19. The creation of my static folder was done prior to creating the products or search app so that I could style the way that the results of the search and products app displayed using the custom.css file which was held in the css directory.
 Additionally in the static folder I created the font-awesome folder to contain the fonts I would use in the project and the js folder which contained the stripe file, for use when users wanted to buy a product.
  20. I then created my carts app; firstly models, then views.py containing the views for this, then the urls.py containing the urls for the cart app.
 Throughout the project I ensured that I used ``python manage.py make migrations`` to ensure that migrations of my models for each app were successful and then I used ``python manage.py migrate`` to ensure that the migrations were applied.
 I added the cart app to the list of installed apps in settings.py
  21. Finally I created my checkout app, which would enable a user to successfully pay for goods purchased.
 I needed to create a stripe account, then install stripe ensuring that my public and private key were carefully stored in env.py and in turn, env.py was put in my .gitignore file.
 Again the checkout app was added to the list of installed apps.
- 22.At the start of this process I ensured that created a media directory to store all the images of the papers on the website and ensured that the correct code was added to the settings.py file in order for the uploaded images to be stored in this directory.
+ 22. At the start of this process I ensured that created a media directory to store all the images of the papers on the website and ensured that the correct code was added to the settings.py file in order for the uploaded images to be stored in this directory.
- 23.I created a super user using ``django-admin create superuser`` so that I could add in my products to the products model using the admin dashboard.
+ 23. I created a super user using ``django-admin create superuser`` so that I could add in my products to the products model using the admin dashboard.
- 24.I pushed my app to git and heroku  at regular intervals, I had linked my git hub repo to heroku so it was automatically pushed to heroku each time I made a change to the repo.
+ 24. I pushed my app to git and heroku  at regular intervals, I had linked my git hub repo to heroku so it was automatically pushed to heroku each time I made a change to the repo.
 As the app was working I hoped that the travis build would be fine but I was wrong.
 Travis repeatedly failed, so I needed to resort to manual testing.
- 23.It was important to remember to make migrations and then migrate for all the models in each app ```python manage.py makemigrations``` and ```python manage.py migrate```.
+ 25. It was important to remember to make migrations and then migrate for all the models in each app ```python manage.py makemigrations``` and ```python manage.py migrate```.
- 24.Finally in order to get into the admin panel it was important to create a superuser ```python manage.py createsuperuser```
+ 26. Finally in order to get into the admin panel it was important to create a superuser ```python manage.py createsuperuser```

 ## Future improvements